Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Implements various mainstream and specialised changepoint methods for finding single and multiple changepoints within data.
 Many popular non-parametric and frequentist methods are included.
 The cpt.mean(), cpt.var(), cpt.meanvar() functions should be your first point of call.

-calendar — by Robin Lovelace, 8 months ago
+calendar — by Robin Lovelace, a year ago

 Create, Read, Write, and Work with 'iCalendar' Files, Calendars and Scheduling Data